storj-archived/storj.js/examples/upload/drag-drop-app/INSTRUCTIONS.md

 ## Input bridge url and auth credentials

 Currently we need to auth with the bridge server to request file shard frames for upload.
 The default bridge url is currently set to the storj main bridge but you can change this to a local running bridge for testing.
-See storj integration for instructions on how to run a test storj netowork.
+See storj integration for instructions on how to run a test storj network.

-Provide your email and password to the create_file.html basicAuth object.
+Provide your email and password to the create_file.html basicAuth object or the private key string for signed auth.

 ## Run